Photograph by Deutsch

 I promise I will have more about this in an upcoming book, where I will present a complete method of how to successfully quit smoking using the cold turkey method.

-So what changed my mindset that lead me to stop smoking?
+So what changed my mindset that leads me to stop smoking?
 In this case, it was fear, plain and simple genuine fear of losing something that I consider very valuable, life, and most important the ability to create life, namely be able to find a good woman that wants the same things as me and creating a healthy and happy family.
 If I continued smoking, I don’t think I would be here alive today talking to you.

 I always love when a writer recaps their book so here is a cheat list of the article/book.
 Here is the reasons in a Spartan form that made me personally change my way of thinking.